pnp/powershell/documentation/Add-PnPJavaScriptBlock.md

 # Add-PnPJavaScriptBlock

 ## SYNOPSIS
-Adds a link to a JavaScript snippet/block to a web or site collection
+Adds a link to a JavaScript snippet/block to a web or site collection, valid only for SharePoint classic site experience.

 ## SYNTAX